format validator

 FAQs

-Is my schema or data uploaded or stored?
+Is my schema or sample data uploaded?

-Which drafts are supported?
+Which JSON Schema drafts are supported?

-Do you resolve $ref across files?
+Do you resolve external $ref files?

-Can I validate large payloads?
+Can I validate API examples and webhooks?

 Does this replace contract tests?